john-james-ai/BreastCancerDetection/jbook/content/02_image_prep/02_artifact/01_threshold.md

 Segmentation based on pixel intensity thresholds is justified in digital mammography where pixel intensity is the parameter that most directly relates to the spatial characteristics of the structures within a mammogram.
 For this reason, threshold-based algorithm segmentation is a crucial early step in almost any digital mammography image analysis and preprocessing workflow.

 ## Critical Importance of Threshold

-The selection of the threshold is the critical determinant of segmentation quality in image processing. {numref}
+The selection of the threshold critically determines the quality of the thresholding result.
-We’ve randomly selected

 ```{code-cell} ipython3
 :tags: [remove-input, remove-output]